kahunsyo/auto_eject_sda/README.md

 ```
 $ sudo poweronsda
-# After this, mount and something you want.
+# After this, mount or something you want.
 ```

 Power off sda when system boot up.